DerickIT/DerickIT/README.md

 - 🌌 I want to live in a place of love and freedom
 - 🎭 I want to learn Philosophy and Psychology
-- 👨 💻 C# & Java & JavaScript Developer & Full Stack Fan
+- 👨 💻 Golang & C# & TypeScript Developer & Solidity
 - 📚 Novels, movies, dramas, manga, and games
 - 📡   I’m currently learning reactive architecture.
 - 🎡 Gakuno